-I respectfully acknowledge that we live and work on the traditional territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.
+We respectfully acknowledge that we live and work on the traditional unceeded territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.

-- Sessions run rain or shine so dress according to the weather.
+- Sessions run rain or shine so parents must dress their children according to the weather.

 - We remain outdoors for the entire class.

 (read our inclement weather policy).

 For information about dressing your child for the outdoors please visit these links.